 - Chronic (ongoing) hepatitis

-- Cirrhosis (long-term damage and scarring of the liver)
+- Cirrhosis (long-term damage and scarring of your liver)

-- Blockage in the bile ducts that carry digestive fluid from the liver to the gallbladder and intestine
+- Blockage in the bile ducts that carry digestive fluid from your liver to your gallbladder and intestine

 - Liver cancer

-Very high AST levels can be caused by:
+Very high AST levels (greater than 500 units/L) can be caused by: